Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

-The Google Flights app can help you find the most affordable airline tickets using their easy-to-use search tool, but the platform goes well beyond that, with a wealth of features such as the ability to track prices, pricing graphs, pricing on alternative travel dates and flight options at alternative airports.
+The Google Flights app can help you find the cheapest airline tickets using their easy-to-use search tool, but the platform goes well beyond that, with a wealth of features such as the ability to track prices, pricing graphs, pricing on alternative travel dates and flight options at alternative airports.

-To get started on your search for the cheapest airfare, go to google.com/flights and enter your dates and cities.
+To get started on your search for the cheapest airfare on a specific flight, go to google.com/flights and enter your dates and cities.

 Google Flights: Discover Destinations

-If you’re open to travel suggestions, Google Flights is an excellent travel planning tool.
+If you’re open to travel suggestions for google tickets, Google Flights is an excellent travel planning tool.
 One of our favorite Google Flights features is Discover Destinations, which lets you explore flight options by dates, places or interests.
 Simply put in your starting airport and then select the options that interest you.

 A recent search for a one-week trip from Denver offered flights to Seattle for $146, Boston from $269 and Atlanta from $270.
 After selecting “Flights to Europe” for “one week” in “April,” Google suggested flights to Istanbul from $902, Paris from $400 and Stockholm from $703, among others.

 If you’re not sure where you’d like to go on your next vacation, but you know what you want to do there, you can use the “Interests” filter.
 Google Flights offers options from beaches to food to adventure travel and islands.